Content

 Limitations

-The comment should be written in Tight-HTML to build nested AST Tree that most Checks expect.
+The comment should be written in Tight-HTML to build ASTs that most Checks expect.

 For more details about parsing of HTML into AST read HTML Code In Javadoc Comments and Javadoc parser behavior section.